mmbman/Katagiri/jewel-mirror-awareness.md

 This is a song.

-In Japanese we call it Hôkyozammal, "Jewel Mirror Awareness," omitting the word "Song."
+In Japanese we call it *Hôkyozammai*, "Jewel Mirror Awareness," omitting the word "Song."
 But Manzan, a famous Japanese Zen master, stressed that the title should include the word "Song."
 For this is not only a very important sutra: it is a song, one which is chanted every day in Soto Zen monasteries.

 A song appeals very deeply to your heart, and impresses you very much.
 Even if you don't understand it.
-We learn songs as children, often singing them before we understand what the words mean, and as adults we stils remember them.
+We learn songs as children, often singing them before we understand what the words mean, and as adults we still remember them.

 This is why it is called the "Song of Jewel Mirror Awareness."
 "Awareness" of course means "samadhi."
 The Song of Jewel Mirror Samadhi.

 So here we have a song which is also a very important sutra.
 You should recite it as well as study it, so that it becomes as much of you as a song of your childhood.

-The Song of Jewel Mirror Awareness is a very simple sutra, consisting of 376 Chinese characters arranged into 94 phrases.
-It was written by the Zen master Tozan, who lived from 807 to 865, and who is greatly respected as the founder of the sotö tradition of Zen Buddhism.
+The *Song of Jewel Mirror Awareness* is a very simple sutra, consisting of 376 Chinese characters arranged into 94 phrases.
+It was written by the Zen master Tozan, who lived from 807 to 865, and who is greatly respected as the founder of the Sotö tradition of Zen Buddhism.
 He also systematized the philosophical background of Soto Zen teaching into the so-called "Five Ranks."

 ***